Richard E. Cavazos: In retirement

-Personal
+Personal life

 Born in Kingsville, Texas, Cavazos grew up on King Ranch.
 Cavazos was married with four children.
 He resided in San Antonio, Texas.

 He was the brother of Lauro Cavazos, former Texas Tech University president and former United States Secretary of Education.

-Cavazos died at the age of 88 in San Antonio on October 29, 2017, due to complications of Alzheimer's disease.
-He is buried with full military honors at Fort Sam Houston National Cemetery.
+Cavazos died at the age of 88 in San Antonio on 29 October 2017, due to complications of Alzheimer's disease.
+He was buried with full military honors at Fort Sam Houston National Cemetery.

 Awards and decorations

-Cavazos's military awards include two Distinguished Service Crosses, Army Distinguished Service Medal, a Silver Star, Defense Superior Service Medal, two Legion of Merit awards, five Bronze Star Medals, the Purple Heart, the Combat Infantryman Badge, a Parachutist Badge.
-Cavazos has also been awarded an honorary lifetime membership in the National Guard Association of Texas; was inducted into the Fort Leavenworth Hall of Fame and Ranger Regiment Association Hall of Fame; and received the Doughboy Award of National Infantry Association, 1991.
+Cavazos's military awards include the Medal of Honor, Distinguished Service Cross, Army Distinguished Service Medal, two Silver Stars, Defense Superior Service Medal, two Legion of Merit awards, five Bronze Star Medals, the Purple Heart, the Combat Infantryman Badge, and the Parachutist Badge.
+Cavazos was also awarded an honorary lifetime membership in the National Guard Association of Texas; was inducted into the Fort Leavenworth Hall of Fame and Ranger Regiment Association Hall of Fame; and received the Doughboy Award of National Infantry Association, 1991.